20centaurifux/zcfux-utils/README.md

 This is a collection of various utilities and abstractions I use in .NET projects.

 ## Audit
-* Store & query activities.
+* Store and query activities.

 ## Audit.LinqToPg
 * Data.LinqToDB Audit provider for Postgres.